Carbide Create User Guide

 V-carving is a special type of toolpath that uses V-shaped bits to create features that vary in width and depth.

-To create V-carving features, select an object on the screen and under the toolpaths menu, select V-carving.
+To create V-carving features, select an object on the screen and under the Toolpath menu, select V-carving.
 Make sure you have a V-carving bit in your library (or create one) and ensure you have selected this bit as your tool.

-The toolpath engine will find the center point of each of your objects and determinw the depth to cut based on the width of your feature.
+The toolpath engine will find the center point of each of your objects and determine the depth to cut based on the width of your feature.